Tax ID Number for LLC: Everything You Need to Know

 3. Click on the "begin application" button.
 You will be asked to identify the structure of the company; click on the "limited liability company" button.
 Be sure to enter all the necessary information once prompted by the system.

 If you need help with a tax ID number for LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.